Skills Over MCPs: Context-Efficient Agent Capabilities

 • Lists available tools with one-line descriptions

-3. Self-Contained Scripts with PEP 723
+3. Self-contained scripts with PEP 723

 #!/usr/bin/env -S uv run --script